Arekku21/Fall-Detection-Models-/README.md

 ## About <a name = "about"></a>

 This is a Fall Detection System that comprises of two architecturally contiguous modules.
 An object detection module and a fall detection module.
 Use the instructions below to run the model.
 Feel free to reach out to any of the contributors should you need more information about the project.
+The updated zip file with all the models and dataset is availble here (https://drive.google.com/file/d/1LhneNvPqpuc8oekfFjwYH1m2iSyOnSrF/view?usp=sharing)

 ## Getting Started <a name = "getting_started"></a>